sunesimonsen/7W17732/Readme.md

     $('button', this.el).button();

-That means: find the button element in the root element of the view and turn it into a jQuery UI button.
+That means: find the button element in the root element of the view and turn it into a jQueryUI button.

 It is a really good idea to make almost all you jQuery code be relative to an element that is a close ancestor to the elements you would like to work on.
 That make the code much more modular and helps avoiding situations where different parts of the code affect other parts unexpectedly.
 The same can be said for CSS, always limit your styles as much as possible.